offdutypirate/vimconfig/README.md

 This is my VIM configuration.
-There are many like it but this one is mine.